Blue Elephant Dictionary

 In digital marketing and communications, a space for reaching a well-defined, new, or larger audience.
 The term is used loosely; thus, a platform could be YouTube as a whole, a specific YouTube channel, or even just the YouTube advertising network.
 Platforms are assets, conceptually.

-In digital consulting, content creation, software design, and other forms of contemporary entrepreneurship, a Point of View is an idea or set of ideas, about where, how or why value is created, or even how value is hidden or locked, in your marketplace.
+In consulting, content creation, software, and other avenues of contemporary/digital entrepreneurship, a Point of View is an idea or set of ideas, about where, how or why value is created, or even how value is hidden or locked, in your marketplace.

 Because of its linkage to value, others in your industry should find this idea impossible-to-ignore and should be likely to take action on it.
 A Point of View is often a personal and industry-specific take on some long-existing common wisdom.
 A Point of View is the prerequisite for Thought Leadership.

 This term is used in three ways; the first way is the de facto definition of positioning:

 - Strategy.
 The strategic activity of deciding on the desired audience(s) and positioning of your brand.
 This is an iterative and nonlinear process since desirable positioning frequently changes in response to market changes, including audience changes.
 It is a semi-objective decision-making process to the extent that it hinges on basic market economics.

 - Creative Expression.
 Orchestrating the transition from actual to desired positioning with creative output – ideas, words, images, sounds, or even experience.
 This is related to, if not identical to in many cases, Messaging, Thought Leadership, and Design Thinking.

 The routine used by a creator to gain and express insight, design, art, or solutions.